-Łukasz Kulesa is Research Director at the European Leadership Network.
+Łukasz Kulesa is Deputy Head of Research at the Polish Institute of International Affairs (PISM) and Senior Associate at the European Leadership Network.

 His interests include non-proliferation of weapons of mass destruction, Russian security policy, NATO, nuclear and conventional deterrence, the role of missile defence, and the future of arms control.